Italy PM defends reform of euro zone bailout fund but seeks concessions

 Conte, a technocrat who is not from either party, is trying to broker a deal between them while fending off fierce attacks from Matteo Salvini’s right-wing League.

-The coalition infighting could hinder plans by the euro zone’s 19 member states to pass the reform, which it has been negotiating since early 2018.

-The proposed reform of the ESM would give the fund more powers to handle financial crises, broaden the euro zone’s monitoring powers over countries with economic imbalances and, if required, facilitate the restructuring of government debt.
+The proposed reform of the ESM would make it the backstop for the bloc’s fund for ailing banks, give the fund more powers to handle financial crises, broaden the euro zone’s monitoring powers over countries with economic imbalances and, if required, facilitate the restructuring of government debt.

-Critics say the changes could make it more likely Italy will have to restructure, or even default on its debt, which is proportionally the highest in the euro zone after Greece’s.
+Critics say the changes could make it more likely Italy will have to restructure, or even default on its debt, assertions that EU officials dismiss as unfounded and misleading.

-Conte said after meeting coalition officials late on Sunday that the dispute would be settled by a vote in parliament on Dec.
+Conte said after meeting coalition officials late on Sunday the dispute would be settled by a vote in parliament on Dec.
 11.

 Government officials told Reuters that Rome’s main concern, on which it is ready to impose a veto, is to obtain a guarantee that sovereign bonds will not lose their status as risk-free assets under European banking union.